iknowjason/edge/README.md

     	The domain to perform guessing against.
   -ip string
     	The text file to use with IP addresses
-  -nmap string
+  -nd
+    	Disable (nd or no download) automated download of provider prefixes -nmap string
     	Nmap scan xml file to use.
   -output